Cookie's Bustle

 Cookie's Bustle: Mysterious Bombo World is a 1999 Japanese point-and-click adventure game created by Keisuke Harigai and published by Rodik on Windows and Mac OS.
-The game has had a resurgence in 2022 for having a copyright troll claiming copyright over the game and using the Digital Millennium Copyright Act to remove traces of the game's existence off of the internet.
+The game has had a resurgence in 2022 for persistent use of the Digital Millennium Copyright Act by a copyright troll to remove traces of the game's existence off of the internet.

 Gameplay

 Cookie's Bustle is a point-and-click adventure game where the player controls the title character, Cookie Blair, with the mouse by having her interact with items and non-player characters by walking into them.
 Cookie's Bustle also uses several survival mechanics where the player must find food, drink, restrooms, and places for Cookie to rest, as well as kiss her by clicking her when she gets lonely.
-If the player fails to do so, Cookie will return home, ending in a game over.
+If the player fails to do so, Cookie will return home, ending the game.
 Conversely, the player can have Cookie eat too much or hazardous things, thereby reducing her skills in the sports mini games.
 Dialogue and events for plot-irrelevant non-player characters are randomized.
 The cut scenes in the game utilize QuickTime.